aiokitchen/aiomisc/docs/source/tutorial.rst

 ``entrypoint``
 ++++++++++++++

-So the services are declared, what's next? ``asyncio.run`` does not know how to work with them, it has not become easier to call them manually, what can I offer here?
+So the service abstraction is declared, what's next? ``asyncio.run`` does not know how to work with them, calling them manually has not become easier, what can this library offer here?

-Probably the most magical and complex code in the library is ``entrypoint``.
-By the way, it has been tested quite well.
-Initially, the idea of ``entrypoint`` was to do a lot of routine for me, setting up logs, setting up a thread pool, well, starting and stopping services correctly.
+Probably the most magical, complex, and at the same time quite well-tested code in the library is ``entrypoint``.
+Initially, the idea of ``entrypoint`` was to get rid of the routine: setting up logs, setting up a thread pool, as well as starting and stopping services correctly.

-Let me show you an example:
+Lets check an example:

 .. code-block:: python

     import asyncio
     import aiomisc

     ...